 The legislation is at section 500 CTA 2010 and section 547 Income Tax Act 2007 for charitable companies and trusts respectively.

 9.2 A charitable payment made to a body outside the UK will only be charitable expenditure for UK tax purposes by the charity provided the charity can clearly demonstrate to the Commissioners for HMRC that it has taken steps that the Commissioners consider are reasonable in the circumstances to ensure that the payment is applied for charitable purposes.
 If that condition isn’t met, the payment is treated as non-charitable expenditure by the charity for UK tax purposes.

-9.3 Applied for charitable purposes means applied for purposes which are regarded as charitable within Section 2 of the Charities Act (England and Wales) 2006.
-The same definition of charitable purpose applies for all charities claiming UK tax reliefs and exemptions whether the charity is in the UK or another member state of the EU, Iceland or Norway.
+9.3 Applied for charitable purposes means applied for purposes which are regarded as charitable within Chapter 1 of the Charities Act 2011.
+The same definition of charitable purpose applies for all charities claiming UK tax reliefs and exemptions whether the charity is in the UK, an EU member state, Iceland or Norway.
 Payment(s) to an overseas body and payment(s) to a body outside the UK mean any monetary payment to anybody outside the UK, and include monetary payments sent outside the UK to charities, companies, agents, partners and individual persons outside the UK.

 9.4 Trustees are required to carry out appropriate research in relation to the overseas body, followed by monitoring and evaluation, and to avoid or minimise risk to the charity’s finances to meet their legal duty as trustees.
 The charity trustees must be able to describe the steps they take, explain how those steps ensure charitable application of funds, demonstrate that those steps were reasonable and produce evidence that the steps were, in fact, taken.